Generic Name: nitrofurantoin (NYE troe fue RAN toin)

 any type of debilitating disease.

-FDA pregnancy category B. Macrobid is not expected to be harmful to an unborn baby, unless it is used during the last 2 to 4 weeks of pregnancy.
+FDA pregnancy category B. Macrobid is not expected to be harmful to an unborn baby during early pregnancy.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 See also: Pregnancy and breastfeeding warnings (in more detail)